codeabovelab/haven-platform/doc/build.md

 After startup, it will be available by browsing to:
 * API: http://localhost:8761/swagger-ui.html
-* UI (if staging profile was activated): http://localhost:8761/
+* UI (if "staging" profile was activated): http://localhost:8761/

 for accessing the UI, use the credential -